oktadev/okta-blog/_source/_posts/2020-04-22-build-secure-aws-lambda-nodejs-react.md

 ## Test it

 With all your pages set up, type `npm run start` in your terminal.
 You'll be presented with your home page and the opportunity to start a new game or log in to Okta.
 Click on *New Game* and you will be asked to log in using your Okta account.
 Log in and give the game a shot!

+If you need to compare any code to the original, you can grab the source code for the Node.js project on [GitHub](https://github.com/oktadeveloper/okta-aws-lambda-node-react-example).

 ## Further Reading